wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 .. tabs::

    .. group-tab:: Windows 10+

       Windows 10+ users can right click on the downloaded disk image and select :guilabel:`Mount` to open it.
 Then launch ``WPILibInstaller.exe``.

       .. image:: images/wpilib-setup/extract-windows-10.png
          :alt: The menu after right clicking on an .iso file to choose "Mount".

       .. note:: Other installed programs may associate with iso files and the :guilabel:`mount` option may not appear.
-If that software does not give the option to mount or extract the iso file, then follow the directions in the "Windows 7" tab.
+If that software does not give the option to mount or extract the iso file, then follow the directions below.

-   .. group-tab:: Windows 7

       You can use `7-zip <https://www.7-zip.org/>`__ to extract the disk image by right-clicking, selecting :guilabel:`7-Zip` and selecting :guilabel:`Extract to...`.
-Then launch ``WPILibInstaller.exe``
+Then launch ``WPILibInstaller.exe``.
+Windows 11 users may need to select :guilabel:`Show more options` at the bottom of the context menu.

       .. image:: images/wpilib-setup/extract-windows-7.png
          :alt: After right clicking on the .iso file go to "7-Zip" then "Extract to....".